9 Inspiring Books about Learning to Swim

 School is out, the weather is warm, and it’s finally pool season!
 Wahoo!
-Pool floats, floppy hats, splashing around are all things I look forward to, but for some kids, learning to swim or dive can be very intimidating.
+Pool floats, floppy hats, and splashing around are all things I look forward to, but for some kids, learning to swim or dive can be very intimidating.
 I remember my children being absolutely terrified when they first started taking swim lessons.
 They cried and clung on as we tried to get them acclimated to the water.

 We thought it would be helpful to round up a few books about learning to swim to help your children get over their fear.
 We couldn’t resist rounding up our favorite pool and water toys too.